-PDUs with the iX9 controller have a PDU Link port that supports directly connecting two same model, same firmware version PDUs in a primary-link configuration right at the rack.
+PDUs with the iX9 or iX12 controller have a PDU Link port that supports directly connecting two same model, same firmware version PDUs in a primary-link configuration.
 This connection also allows for power-sharing between the two PDUs.
-To allow PDU linking of the connected PDUs, complete the configuration using the PDU front panel display of the Primary unit.
+If you're working at the rack, to allow PDU linking of the wired PDUs, complete the configuration using the PDU front panel display of the Primary unit.
 You do not have to say Yes to PDU Linking to use power sharing.
+OR, to complete the configuration remotely, you can use CLI commands.
+See Linking in the CLI (on page 64).

-Requirements
+▶ Requirements

-- 2 PDUs with iX9 controllers - Ethernet cable
+- 2 PDUs with iX9 or iX12 controllers

+- Units are set to default password

+- Ethernet cable